Priyadarshi Amar

 Photograph

-My research centers on local governance and misinformation, with a particular empirical focus on South Asia.
+My research centers on local governance and misinformation, with a particular empirical focus on India.
 My dissertation examines how electoral institutions interact with social norms to shape political representation in Indian village governments, especially for marginalized groups.
 Beyond my dissertation, I study misinformation dynamics, focusing on how false information spreads and strategies to counter misinformation.

+My work is forthcoming in American Political Science Review.
+I have received multiple awards for my research, including the Best Paper Award from the APSA Experimental Research section (2025) and Sage Best Paper Honorable Mention from the APSA Comparative Politics section (2025).
 My research projects have been funded by the Social Science Research Council's Mercury Project Award, Rapoport Family Foundation, Elections Research Center, Trice Graduate Research Award Fund, and the Political Science Graduate Award Fund.

 Prior to starting my PhD, I worked as a research assistant at Indian School of Business and Delhi School of Economics' Center for Development Economics.
 I hold a M.S. in Economics from the University of Wisconsin–Madison, a M.Sc. in Financial Mathematics from King’s College London, and a B.Sc. in Statistics from the University of Delhi.